mark-watson/haskell_book/manuscript/tutorial-impure.md

 One of the great things about Haskell is that the language encourages us to think of our code in two parts:

 - Pure functional code (functions have no side effects) that is easy to write and test.
 Functional code tends to be shorter and less likely to be imperative (i.e., more functional, using maps and recursion, and less use of loops as in Java or C++).
-- Impure code that deals with side effects like file and network IO, maintaining state in a typesafe way, and isolate imperative code that has side effects.
+- Impure code that deals with side effects like file and network IO, maintaining state in a type safe way, and isolate imperative code that has side effects.

 In his excellent Functional Programming with Haskell class at [eDX](http://edx.org) Erik Meijer described pure code as being islands in the ocean and the ocean representing impure code.
 He says that it is a design decision how much of your code is pure (islands) and how much is impure (the ocean).
 This model of looking at Haskel programs works for me.

-My use the word "impure" is common for refering to Haskell code with side effects.
+My use the word "impure" is common for referring to Haskell code with side effects.
 Haskell is a purely functional language and side effects like I/O are best handled in a pure functional way using by wrapping pure values in **Mondads**.

 In addition to showing you reusable examples of impure code that you will likely need in your own programs, a major theme of this chapter is handling impure code in a convenient type safe fashion.
 Any **Monad**, which wraps a single value, is used to safely manage state.
 I will introduce you to using **Monad** types as required for the examples in this chapter.
 This tutorial style introduction will prepare you for understanding the sample applications later.